-During TSC2007 power-up, an internal power-on reset (POR) is automatically implemented.
-The POR brings the TSC to the default working condition, and checks the A0 and A1 pins for the two LSBs of the I2C address.
-The TSC2007 senses the power-up curve to decide whether or not to implement a POR.

-It is required to follow the power-on/off slope and interval requirements, as provided in the Electrical Characteristics, in order to ensure a proper POR of the TSC2007.
+During TSC2017 power-up, an internal POR is automatically implemented.
+The POR brings the TSC to the default working condition.
+The TSC2017 senses the power-up curve and decides whether or not to implement a POR.
+Follow the power-on/off slope and interval requirements, as provided in the Electrical Characteristics, in order to ensure a proper POR of the TSC2017.

-Figure 35.
+Figure 37.
 Power-On Reset Timing